 Studded tires might be necessary for extreme weather, but for everyday winter riding consider on road tires with a winter thread to give you that extra grip you need.
 Also, pay attention to your tire pressure.
 By reducing your tire pressure to the lower end of the suggested range, your bike will be able to grip the slick and frozen surfaces more easily, keeping you upright on your winter rides.

-It may be “warm” today, but winter weather is likely coming soon.
-Don’t wait until the forecast is calling for snow to prep your bike – take advantage of these tips now to be prepared to navigate you rough winter rides in the coming months!
+It may be temperate today, but winter weather is likely coming soon.
+Dont wait until the forecast is calling for snow to prep your bike take advantage of these tips now to be prepared to navigate you rough winter rides this month and next!